-When someone on your staff, or one of your colleagues, achieves success on a particular project, it’s important to give them the recognition they deserve.
+When a colleague or one of your staff achieves success on a project, it’s important to give them the recognition they deserve.
 It’s easy to send a quick congratulatory email message to let them know their work was noticed in a positive light.

 How to Write a Congratulations Email

-Include “Congratulations” or “Thank You” in your subject line to make sure the recipient knows the content of the message and ensure the server delivers it to the appropriate file.
+Write “Congratulations,” “Thank You,” or another positive word in the subject line to make sure the recipient knows the content of the message.
+This also raises the odds it will be delivered.
 Messages with blank subject lines often end up in a junk folder.